 In supervised learning, each sample corresponds to a response measurement.
 There are two flavors of supervised learning: regression and classification.
-In regression, the response is a real number, such as the total net sales in 2017 for a company or the yield of corn next year for a state.
-The goal for regression is to approximate the response measurement as much as possible.
+In regression, the response is a real number, such as the total net sales in 2017 for a company or the yield of wheat next year for a state.
+The goal for regression is to approximate the response measurement.
 In classification, the response is a class label, such as a dichotomous response of yes/no. The response can also have more than two categories, such as four segments of customers.
 A supervised learning model is a function that maps some input variables (X) with corresponding parameters (beta) to a response (y).
 The modeling process is to adjust the value of parameters to make the mapping fit the given response.
 In other words, it is to minimize the discrepancy between given responses and the model output.
 When the response y is a real value number, it is intuitive to define discrepancy as the squared difference between model output and the response.
 When y is categorical, there are other ways to measure the difference, such as the area under the receiver operating characteristic curve (i.e., AUC) or information gain.

 - Unsupervised learning

 In unsupervised learning, there is no response variable.
-For a long time, the machine learning community overlooked unsupervised learning except for one called clustering.
+For a long time, the machine learning community overlooked unsupervised learning except clustering.
 Moreover, many researchers thought that clustering was the only form of unsupervised learning.
 One reason is that it is hard to define the goal of unsupervised learning explicitly.
 Unsupervised learning can be used to do the following: